saescott/Bedmaking/README.md

 ### Duvet

 *This guide only deals with duvet replacement.
-Blanket and flat sheet configurations have been deemed unacceptable by the **International Bed Making Association's 1947 convention proceedings**, and have been deemed acceptable only in government hospitals, mental institutions, and some sleep-away camps*.
+Blanket and flat sheet configurations have been deemed unacceptable by the **International Bedmaking Association's 1947 convention proceedings**, and have been deemed acceptable only in government hospitals, mental institutions, and some sleep-away camps*.

 1. With both hands, grab the foot-side corners of the duvet.
 2. Shake vigorously with a whipping motion towards the pillow side of the bed.
 This operation is designed to straighten out the blanket that is present within the duvet cover.